cyanit/surge/PaulTODO.md

 * Glyph Switch
   * Multi-Glyph not just Multi-Text
-  * Also move the POLY switch over
   * Also move the octave and filter selectors over
-  * increase the contrast a bit
+  * Alignment of Text
 * Pitch Bend Area
+* Component property inheritance
 * Labels and Fonts
 * Move the CHSwitch2s
 * XML configured multi-switch rather than SVG configured multi-switch